SamVadidar/RGBT/Datasets/README.md

 Evaluation of master thesis:
 ===================================

-mAP comparison between RGB only and RGBT network in Day and Night scenarios.
+mAP comparison between rgb only and RGBT network in Day and Night scenarios.
 Since we do not have any weather related data (i.e. Fog, Sun glare, etc.) we cannot evaluate that.

 If we want to have 3 classes, we have only FLIR.